X

 Kyle Simpson

-I worked on a study sponsored by The Nature Conservancy in Tennessee, aimed at understanding public perceptions of forest health and commonkyle simpson kudzu forest management techniques, e.g. herbicide treatments or prescribed burning, in urban natural areas.
+I worked on a study sponsored by The Nature Conservancy in Tennessee to understand public perceptions of forest health and standard forest management techniques, e.g., herbicide treatments or prescribed burning, in urban natural areas.
 The project is focused on two state natural areas in Memphis: The Old Forest State Natural Area at Overton Park and the Lucius Burch Jr. State Natural Area at Shelby Farms Park.
 Each of these forested areas faces a potential threat from invasive plant species.
 Invasive plants are non-native plants that are able to outcompete native plants and "choke out" the forest.
-According to many, the removal of these plants is crucial to protecting the future health of the natural areas.
+According to many, removing these plants is crucial to protecting the future health of the natural areas.

 Though the project extends beyond my practicum, I have spent the summer months writing a forest management best management practices report for The Nature Conservancy.
 The report was based in part on telephone interviews with park managers and ecologists at Forest Park in St. Louis, MO and Radnor Lake State Natural Area in Nashville, TN.
 I have conducted participant observation at park events like nature hikes and invasive species removal efforts.
-Finally, in an effort to understand people's ideas of nature, forest health, and the removal of invasive species, I have spent time surveying in each park and have interviewed some key stakeholders and am in the process of conducting a series of focus groups with park user groups and advocacy groups.
+Finally, to understand people's ideas of nature, forest health, and the removal of invasive species, I have spent time surveying each park and have interviewed some key stakeholders.
+I am conducting a series of focus groups with park user groups and advocacy groups.

 This practicum experience is part of a larger project led by Dr. Keri Brondo.
 The study will continue through May 2015.